-It’s such an essential question because trauma shows up in many different ways.
-It’s not always linked to one big event like an accident or assault.
-More often, it’s a series of smaller, painful experiences that build up over time, or the result of being in harmful environments.
-Childhood abuse, toxic relationships, bullying, or ongoing stress like discrimination can all leave their mark.
+Trauma can show up in many ways — it’s not always linked to one big event like an accident or assault.
+Often, it’s a series of smaller, painful experiences that build up over time, or the result of being in harmful environments.
+Trauma can impact your body, mind, and nervous system, leaving you with overwhelming emotions or a constant sense of anxiety.
+You may feel numb, depressed, or disconnected from your needs and boundaries.

 It’s natural to feel unsure.
 Trauma can leave you feeling broken or stuck — but healing is possible, and you are definitely not broken.